learninglab-dev/ll-first-reactLab/walkthrough.md

     )
 }
 ```
-We call `useState()` and it returns that array of two things.
-We're again using destructuring to get our values out. `state` gets the first value in the array, the state value itself. `setState` gets the second value, the update function.
-You'll often see state variables and their update functions named as pairs with the variable name and then set preceeding the variable name, e.g. `myStateVariable` and `setMyStateVariable`, but you can name these as you like.
+When we call `useState()`, it returns that array of two things, so we'll use destructuring again to get our values out. `state` gets the first value in the array, the state value itself. `setState` gets the second value, the update function.
+You'll often see state variables and their update functions named as pairs, with the variable name and then set preceding the variable name (e.g. `myStateVariable` and `setMyStateVariable`), but you can name these as you like.
 The value we pass to `useState`, in this case `image`, is the initial state.
 If you pass nothing, the state is initially undefined.

 When our component runs we check the value of `state` and set `src` to the corresponding url.
-We'll also pass `setState` to image as a prop because we're going to need to call that function to change the state when someone clicks on the image.
-But that's getting a bit ahead.
+We'll also pass `setState` to `image` as a prop because we're going to need to call that function to change the state when someone clicks on the image.
+But that's getting a bit ahead of ourselves.
 For now, let's open `Switch.js` and complete the code for our switch component.

 ### Finish the Switch
 :collision: As usual, we're going to start our component by importing React: